-Recognition, response, and management of emergencies.
+Teaches recognition, response, management of emergencies, and disaster preparedness.
 Covers training in the use of the external cardiac defibrillator.
 Includes 7 hours of training in AIDS prevention taught by a WA state certified instructor using the required WA state curriculum.
 Health Care Provider First Aid and CPR are taught.
-Health Care Provider First Aid and CPR cards and an AIDS Prevention Certificate will be awarded after successful completion of this class.
+Health Care Provider First Aid and CPR cards and an AIDS Prevention Certificate will be awarded after successful completion of this course.